 -

-Trade License: Holding a valid trade license issued by the relevant UAE authority is a fundamental requirement for business financing.
-This confirms the legal operation of your business in Dubai.
+Valid Trade License: To apply for business financing, you usually need a valid trade license issued by the relevant UAE authority.
+This confirms that the business operates legally in Dubai.

 Step 3: Gather Key Documents